HOW HEALTHY IS YOUR LIVER?

 If you have an illness that can be treated surgically, such as gallbladder disease or liver cancer, you might undergo surgery to remove part of the liver.
 Further treatments such as radiation or chemotherapy might be used to treat cancer.

 Fortunately, the liver is an amazing organ that has the ability to regenerate (regrow) following removal of part of it.

 For patients who have significant scarring to the liver (cirrhosis), medications and other measures, such as a special diet, may form part of your treatment.

 The outlook for a patient with liver disease is very dependent on the underlying diagnosis.
-If you’re at all worried about the health of your liver and would like to see a private GP London Doctors Clinic is here for you.
-We have eight convenient central London clinics, so we should never be too far away when you’re in need of a “doctor near me“!
+If you're at all worried about the health of your liver and would like to see a private GP Doctors Clinic Group is here for you.